J-C-S-V/capstone-project-react/README.md

 # 📖 About the project <a name="about-project"></a>

-This project is a web application that focuses on rocket reservations and mission management.
-It allows users to reserve rockets for upcoming missions and provides a comprehensive overview of mission details.
+This project is a web application that focuses on anime stats.
+It allows users to reserve filter a anime they like and they'll have the option to click for more details and get a comprehensive overview of anime details.
 The application is built using React.js and Redux for state management.

-In order to provide up-to-date and relevant information to the users, this SPA integrates with the SpaceX API.
-By leveraging the SpaceX API, the application can fetch data related to space missions, rocket launches, astronauts, and more.
-This integration allows users to explore the latest launches, upcoming missions, and historical information about SpaceX's activities directly within the application.
+In order to provide up-to-date and relevant information to the users, this SPA integrates with the jikan API.
+By leveraging the jikan API, the application can fetch data related to anime series and movies.
+This integration allows users to explore the top animes, year of lanch, and historical information about the anime directly within the application.

 This project is a Single Page Application (SPA), which utilizes modern web technologies to provide a seamless and fluid user experience.
 By leveraging client-side rendering, the application eliminates the need for full page reloads, enabling users to navigate within the page smoothly.